aloknsingh/ibm_r4ml_biganalytics/README.md

 Log in or sign up for IBM's [Watson Studio](https://dataplatform.ibm.com).

 > Note: if you would prefer to skip the remaining Watson Studio set-up steps and just follow along by viewing the completed Notebook, simply:
 > * View the completed notebooks and its outputs, as is.
 In this Code Pattern, there are two notebooks.
-The first [notebook](https://github.com/IBM/r4ml-on-watson-studio/tree/master/notebooks/R4ML_Introduction_Exploratory_DataAnalysis.ipynb) is for exploring, and the second [notebook](https://github.com/IBM/r4ml-on-watson-studio/tree/master/notebooks/R4ML_Data_Preprocessing_and_Dimension_Reduction.ipynb) performs data pre-processing and deminsion reduction analysis.
+The first [notebook](https://github.com/IBM/r4ml-on-watson-studio/tree/master/notebooks/R4ML_Introduction_Exploratory_DataAnalysis.ipynb) is for exploring, and the second [notebook](https://github.com/IBM/r4ml-on-watson-studio/tree/master/notebooks/R4ML_Data_Preprocessing_and_Dimension_Reduction.ipynb) performs data pre-processing and dimension reduction analysis.
 > * While viewing the notebook, you can optionally download it to store for future use.
 > * When complete, continue this code pattern by jumping ahead to the [Explore and Analyze the Data](#explore-and-analyze-the-data) section.